kubernetes/autoscaler/cluster-autoscaler/cloudprovider/hetzner/README.md

 **NOTE**: In contrast to `HCLOUD_CLUSTER_CONFIG`, this file is not base64 encoded.

-The `ipRange` configuration can be used to place nodes within a specific IP range.
-This only applies to private networks.
-Make sure that the IP range is within the configured private network IP Range.
-If you do not set this value, the default setting from Hetzner Cloud will be used.

-Following global configuration options can be overridden on a per-nodepool basis by adding them to the individual nodepool configurations:
+The global `imagesForArch` configuration can be overridden on a per-nodepool basis by adding an `imagesForArch` field to individual nodepool configurations.
-- `imagesForArch`
-- `ipRange`

 The image selection logic works as follows:

 1. If a nodepool has its own `imagesForArch` configuration, it will be used for that specific nodepool
 1. If a nodepool doesn't have `imagesForArch` configured, the global `imagesForArch` configuration will be used as a fallback
 1. If neither is configured, the legacy `HCLOUD_IMAGE` environment variable will be used

+The `defaultSubnetIPRange` and `subnetIPRange` configuration can be used to place nodes within a specific IP range.
+This only applies to private networks.
+Make sure that the subnet exists within your private network.
+If you do not set this value, the default setting from Hetzner Cloud will be used.

+The global `defaultSubnetIPRange` can be overridden on a per-nodepool basis by adding a `subnetIPRange` field to individual nodepool configurations.

 `HCLOUD_NETWORK` Default empty , The id or name of the network that is used in the cluster , @see https://docs.hetzner.cloud/#networks